 Here is a shortlist of items that we ask our athletes to bring:

 - Mouthguard (if an athlete has braces)

 - Water Bottle

 Workouts will vary for each day and each age group.
 However, the basic philosophy is to keep wrestling fun for our younger athletes and teach them basic positions: games, conditioning, live situations, and a good portion of agility drills.
 We have modeled our youth program on 2012 Olympian Jake Herbert's Base Wrestling system.
 You can read more about it HERE.

 Time is a valuable resource for everyone.
 We believe that you get what you put in.
 But we also appreciate that everyone has busy lives that can't always commit to all of our training sessions and other opportunities.
 We work with families that have other obligations in their busy schedules.
 If an athlete can't make each practice, please don't let that push you away from the program.

 All sports have injuries.
 Wrestling is no exception.
-However due to the nature of the environment, many serious injuries can be prevented.
+However, due to the nature of the environment, athletes and coaches can prevent many serious injuries.
 Here is a STUDY done in 2008 that highlights common ailments with wrestlers of all ages.